Reversible Lace all day class

 The all-day version has been taught at

-Southeastern Animal Fiber Fair 2016, Fletcher NC
+Southeastern Animal Fiber Fair 2016, Fletcher NC, and at

-or at The Whole Nine Yarns, Woodstock GA as a two-meeting class.
+The Whole Nine Yarns, Woodstock GA as a two-meeting class.